marcel-dev-acc/event-viewer/README.md

 * In the future it would be great to have the state interact with local storage so frequent users can load up a constant 5 events.

-* In the future, and following on from the above, it would be great have a refresh button.
-To clear the event log.
+* In the future, and following on from the above, it would be great to have a refresh button.
+To clear the event view.

 * In the future it would be good to have an event viewing date-time selector so that the user could go back in the past and view historical events.